-Add Tag Mappings amically add objects that are a ags for each permission include cu tag.
-III Auvanceu
+Scope Mode Add Tag Mappings , - amically add objects that are a gs for each permission include ped tag.
+Ir n Advanced

-Team: Alpha 😒
+Add lag mappings Team: Alpha 😢 🔋 Remove 3

-Add Objects

-Enter Tag Key Enter Tag Value + Ta
+Enter Tag Key Enter Tag Value + T ag

 In my example, this process will assign the Objects with the chosen "Team: Alpha" tag to this "devops" Role.
 Thus, granting the set of permissions defined by "devops".
 Finally, we can verify again by completing the form and previewing the Role.